kvs247/chess/README.md

 # chess

 ## need to do
+- deployment stuff got messed up I guess - signup page not found and db not seeding with Render db

 ## could do
 - improve "Don't have an account?" text on Login page - currently jumps to two lines often